rmed/flask_template/celery/README.md

 # Asynchronous tasks with Celery

 This *recipe* adds asynchronous tasks with Celery and Redis.
-An example of asynchronous delivery of emails (in the context of `Flask-User`) is provided.
+An example of asynchronous delivery of emails is provided.

-This *recipe* supports conditional initialization of Celery tasks (note that the celery workers must be started externally, such as through `uWSGI`).
+This *recipe* supports conditional initialization of Celery tasks (note that the celery workers must be started externally, such as through `uWSGI` or `supervisord`).

 ## Configuration